Creating a New Alert

 The stemming toggle is on or off automatically based on the originating search.
 Stemming is useful to expand your matches on alerts covering keywords.

-Family expansion has powerful use-cases, but for most alerts, it should be in the OFF position to avoid getting results that are confusing or seemingly un-matched.
+Family expansion has powerful use-cases, but for most alerts, it generally should be in the OFF position to avoid getting results that are confusing or seemingly un-matched.
 The primary use-case is tracking newly published family members from an alert based on a known list of patent families you are tracking.
 More on this in the Family Expansion article.

 The alternative way to create a new alert is to follow these steps: